Corporate governance

 The Company will appoint candidates for independent outside directors in the interest of business diversity, and the number of independent outside directors will be in principle more than one-third of the total number of directors.

-- As for the accounting audit, KPMG AZSA LLC is engaged as the accounting auditor and performs audit during and at the end of each fiscal year (accounting services provided since 1987).
-Names of the certified public accountants who performed the audit during the fiscal year ended March 31, 2024 and composition of assistants for the audit are as described below.
+KPMG AZSA LLC (Accounting Auditor), which has an audit contract with the Company, conducts audits during and at the end of each fiscal year (continuous audit period since 1987).
+The names of the certified public accountants who performed the audit work in fiscal 2024 and the composition of the assistants involved in the audit work are as follows:

 <Measures to ensure due respect to stakeholders>